lpirl/redmine_scm_hookhelpers/README.md

 redmine_scm_hookhelpers
 =======================

-Helpers for commit hooks when using the [Redmine SCM plugin](http://www.redmine.org/plugins/redmine_scm).
+Helpers for commit hook scripts.

 This plugin is tested and developed with the current Redmine version (2.5).
 Please drop me a note if you find [in]compatibilities with other versions.